 Ask you gas fitter for a Certificate of Compliance for any gas works in your home.

 Make sure you’re familiar with the distinct smell of gas.

 Gas safety depends on many things, including the user taking care.

 In the event of a bushfire, you should always turn off your natural gas supply, if you can do so safely – the valve to turn off your gas is located on the side of your meter.
 To help ensure safe access, keep the area around your meter clear of any flammable materials.
-For instructions on how to turn off your gas supply in an emergency, please read our Fact Sheet.

 If you smell gas in the street or around your property before or during meter installation, please call AusNet Services on 13 67 07.